jido/Arcadam/README.md

 there should be an empty line before the next row.

 Arcadam markup can be used inside a table cell.
-When the contents of a cell are written on multiple lines they can optionally be indented with a ">" indent sign at the beginning of each.
 The start of next cell must be in a normal paragraph or on a new line.

 Other table styles: